HemantPandagre/iOS-CleanArchitecture-Swift-Storyboard/README.md

    1. Goto 'Above' path from finder.
    2. Copy 'Clean Architecture - Swift' folder in "Template" in this repository.
-   3. then paste above mentioned path.
+   3. then paste in above mentioned path.
    4. Hurray!!
 Now You can use this from xcode.